Wrentham, Suffolk: History

 The Old Town Hall, which was designed in the Gothic Revival style, was completed in 1862.
 During the winter of 1916–17 the 2/7th (Merionethshire & Montgomeryshire) Battalion of the Royal Welch Fusiliers was based at Wrentham.
 The 2012 Summer Olympics torch relay passed through the village on 5 July.
 The village gave its name to a Ham-class inshore minesweepers called HMS Wrentham (M2779) which was launched on 8 February 1955.
 A hamlet in Alberta, Canada was named Wrentham after the village by the Canadian Pacific Railway.

 Governance

 An electoral ward in the same name exists.
 This ward stretches east to the coast and west to Brampton with Stoven.
 The total population of this ward taken at the 2011 Census was 2,224.
-Wrentham is in the Suffolk Coastal constituency currently represented by Therese Coffey.
+Wrentham is in the Suffolk Coastal constituency currently represented by Jenny Riddell-Carpenter.